-The Accrued World Service Fund Allocation represents the apportionment income recorded as income for December that will be credited to the Commission's portion of the GCFA short-term pooled investment fund the following month.
+The Accrued World Service Fund Allocation represents the apportionment income recorded as income for December that will be credited to the Commission's portion of the General Council on Finance and Administration ("GCFA") Cash Balance Pool ("CBP") the following month.

 Services Received from Personnel of an Affiliate - Services received from personnel of an affiliate for which the affiliate does not charge the Commission have been measured at the cost recognized by the affiliate in providing those services.
-The revenue and expense relating to those services received are presented in Note 7 and totaled \$32,414 and \$28,201 for the years ended December 31, 2021 and 2020, respectively.
+The revenue and expense relating to those services received are presented in Note 7 and totaled \$40,225 and \$32,414 for the years ended December 31, 2022 and 2021, respectively.